SRI-CSL/yices2/doc/sphinx/source/api-types.rst

      typedef struct param_s param_t;

-   A parameter record stores various parameters that control heuristics used by the solvers.
-For example, heuristic parameters specify the restart strategy employed by the CDCL SAT solver.
+   A parameter record stores various parameters that control the heuristics used by the solvers.
+For example, heuristic parameters can specify the restart strategy employed by the CDCL SAT solver.
 Other parameters control the branching heuristics, or the generation of theory lemmas by the Simplex-based arithmetic solver.

 .. c:type:: smt_status_t